navasmontilla/CAELUM/README.md

 - Linear scalar transport
 - Burgers' equation
-- Compressible Euler equations (single and multicomponent)
+- Compressible Euler equations

-Regarding the compressible Euler equations, the following features are allowed in EHOW-3D:
+Regarding the compressible Euler equations, the following features are allowed in EHOW3D:

-- Compressible flows composed by a mixture of 2 gases
+- Compressible flows single and multicomponent (composed by a mixture of 2 gases)
+- Gravitational source terms
 - Inmersed solid bodies given by *.stl triangulation files (under construction)

 Compressible turbulence is a highly nonlinear multiscale phenomenon.
 It has become one of the most challenging problems in computational physics.
 Turbulent flows can be numerically reproduced by means of hydrodynamic solvers.
 A common approach is the use of the Euler equations in combination with a suitable numerical discretization scheme.
 When the numerical diffusion inherent to the discretization method mimics the physical dissipation of the unresolved turbulent motion, the approach is called Implicit Large Eddy Simulation (ILES).